Fetal & Infant Mortality Program

-If you agree to participate in the FIMR program and tell your story, a trained interviewer will contact you to arrange a convenient time to meet with you.
-During this time with a trained interviewer, you and your family will be able to tell your story about the loss of your baby.
+If you agree to participate in the FIMR program and tell your story, a staff member will contact you to arrange a convenient time to meet with you.
+During this time with a staff member, you and your family will be able to tell your story about the loss of your baby.
 You will receive a complimentary gift card for participating in the FIMR program.

 Your voluntary participation in the FIMR program is kept private and confidential.
 Any information you provide during the interview will be used only for the purpose of the FIMR program.

 Families who participate in the FIMR interview often find the experience comforting allowing them to share their experience in a safe environment.
 Some parents

 feel the sharing of their story honors their baby’s memory by possibly preventing future losses.

 The loss of a pregnancy or infant is never an easy thing to go through.
 Nothing can prepare a family for the pain and grief of losing a baby.
 Staff of the Fetal Infant Mortality Review Program offer our deepest condolences and sympathy during this difficult time.